-The degree of Master of Sports Medicine will be awarded after satisfactory completion of a program of advanced study of subjects which total 150 credit points of which 120 credit points will be from eight subjects (six compulsory, two elective) each of 15 credit points together with completion of a Sports Medicine Practicum consisting of a two-week residential period of clinical activities and clinical examinations.
-Satisfactory completion is also required of a Major Project Report (30 credit points) based on six months of research or clinical case studies in sports medicine.
+The degree of Master of Sports Medicine will be awarded after the satisfactory completion of a program of advanced study of subjects (including clinical activities as prescribed) which totals 150 credit points.

+135 credit points will accrue from nine compulsory subjects.

+15 credit points will accrue from the completion of a Major Project and Report.

+Completion is also required of a Sports Medicine Practicum consisting of a total of twelve days of approved, supervised clinical training and activities.

+Satisfactory completion of a final clinical examination is also required.

-The Graduate Diploma will be awarded after satisfactory completion of a program of advanced study of subjects which total 120 credit points from eight subjects (five compulsory, three elective) each of 15 credit points together with completion of a Sports Medicine Practicum consisting of a two-week residential period of clinical activities and clinical examinations.
+The Graduate Diploma of Sports Medicine will be awarded after the satisfactory completion of a program of advanced study of subjects (including clincal activities as prescribed) which total 120 credit points from eight compulsory subjects (15 credit points each).

+Other requirements will be the completion of a total of twelve days of approved, supervised clinical training and activities and the satisfatory completion of a final clinical examination.